 [Tree Run Field] OFF THE PISTE

-Despite being easily accessible, just a two-hour drive from central Tokyo, Kawaba is one of Gunma Prefecture's snowiest areas.
-With a base elevation of 1,870m, dry snow accumulates.
-In addition to the powder, the area is rich in natural terrain, making it popular with freeriders.
+Despite being just a two-hour drive from central Tokyo, Kawaba is one of Gunma Prefecture's leading heavy snowfall areas.
+Its base elevation of 1,870 meters ensures dry snowfall.
+In addition to powder, its rich natural terrain makes it popular with freeriders.

-"OFF THE PISTE" is an off-piste area where you can enjoy ungroomed powder and tree riding.
-This is an exclusive area that is only accessible to those who take a one-hour training course held several times a month, sign a consent form, and wear an armband.
-There is a sign like the one in the photo at the entrance to the course.
+"OFF THE PISTE" is an off-piste area where you can enjoy ungroomed powder riding and tree riding.
+It's a restricted area where only those who have taken a one-hour lesson (held a few times a month), signed an agreement, and are wearing an armband are allowed to ski.
+A sign like the one pictured stands at the entrance to the course.

 Off the Piste has four areas at the top of the slopes, from "OPT I" to "OPT IV," and this season a fifth area, "OPT V," has been added, bringing the total to five areas, with even more ungroomed snow environments.
 Each area is unique, so it's definitely worth trying out.